ssanjua/ssanjua/README.md

 # Hi there, Im Paula 👋
+## also known as ssanjua.

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=500&size=23&pause=1000&color=F74242&random=false&width=435&lines=full+stack+developer)](https://git.io/typing-svg)

 ## 🚀 About Me
 I'm a full stack developer currently working in building MERN aplications.
+I am from a small town, San Juan, always a fan of crafting things, fixing computers and inventing new devices by disassembling and assembling what I found.
+Passionate about technology and committed to creating products that make a difference, my experience in the multimedia sector has shaped me in leadership and collaborative work.
+Specialized in technologies such as JavaScript, React, Node.js, and SQL/NoSQL databases.

 ## 🛠 Skills